devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/07-rename-files.md

 `ls`{{execute}}

-**NOTE:** Unlike Windows, Linux filesystems are Case-Sensitive ones.
-Meaning the file `note.txt` & `NOTE.txt` can be referred as two different files.
+**NOTE:** Unlike Windows, Linux filesystems are Case-Sensitive ones, Meaning the file `note.txt` & `NOTE.txt` can be referred as two different files.
 But windows `FAT` & `NTFS` filesystems are Case-Insensitive

 If destination exists it will overwrite the file and in some cases it will ask you for a prompt (yes/no) to overwrite the file or not.